You deserve better

 The elastic straps cover much of the top of your head, so unfortunately high ponytails and buns usually won't work (a tight high bun can go under the straps).

-For straight, wavy, and bushy hair: low ponytails, pigtails, french braids, and just down usually works well.
+For straight and wavy hair: low ponytails, pigtails, french braids, and just down usually works well.

 For curly hair, braids are often your best bet.